-SELAM is a charity but is not yet registered.
-This is expected to happen by 2021.
+SELAM is a charity but is not registered.
+Registration is on hold, pending an exploration of whether it is viable to create a Pan-London Area Meeting.
 Meanwhile we act in accordance with requirements to prepare for registration.

 A number of documents need to be in place and we work our way pragmatically through them.
 Many do not fit the pro-forma examples (provided by Friends' House via the Stewardship Committee) because of the differing situation in London.
 We continue to liaise with LQPT and last year the Memorandum of Understanding between the two trustee bodies was completed and signed.

 We have produced a pamphlet explaining why Quakers need money, how it is used, how to give via the schedule and how to include Gift Aid.

 Employment is another focus and we ensure that we comply with employment law and good practice.